dmeehan1968/SQSBench/README.md

 #### maxSessionDuration

 For Lambda pollers, the maximum time that the poller runs for.
 The poller is started every minute and reads as many messages as possible in the maxSessionDuration time.
-If the poller gets and empty receive it will stop polling until the next invocation.
+The poller may end the session early if there is an empty receive or the per second message rate drops below 10% of the peak rate within the same session.
+This prevents the poller from consuming excessive Lambda compute or being kept alive by a trickle of messages which could be more effectively collected on a subsequent poll (valid given that Lambda pollers are attempting to optimise resource usage whilst deprioritizing latency, unlike the AWS managed pollers).

 #### maxConcurrency